jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionTesting.png" alt="Dependency Injection Testing" width = "95%" align="center" style="padding-right: 20px;">

 There’s a lot in both diagrams.
 I need to clarify some details.

+A complete implementation can be found at [Complete Demo Code](#complete-demo-code).
 ## `MyInterface` and `ClientApplication`
 `MyInterface` is the same in all these diagrams in this blog.
 It's an interface [contract](https://jhumelsine.github.io/2025/06/10/contracts.html).
 It has no external knowledge of how it's used or how it's implemented.